leesulab/arcMS/README.md

 library("arcMS")
 ```

-Then create connection parameters to the UNIFI API (retrieve token):
+Then create connection parameters to the UNIFI API (retrieve token).
+See
+`vignette("api-configuration")` to know how to configure the API and
+register a client app.

 ``` r
 con = create_connection_params(apihosturl = "http://localhost:50034/unifi/v1", identityurl = "http://localhost:50333/identity/connect/token")